GloverDonovan/webdev-bootcamp/guide/software.rst

 ------

-Python_ is a programming language that many of our websites use for their backend code.
+Python_ is a programming language that many of our websites use for their back-end code.
 Most of our Python-based sites are implemented using Django_, a Python-based framework for making websites.

 Most of our Python-based sites are developed to run under Python 2, and most